The store will not work correctly when cookies are disabled.

 It's 3 a.m.
 You're still working on the proposal, business plan, or novel you started before dinner.
 You've managed to stay awake with a mixture of caffeine, sugar, and frequent walks around your office.
 Though you're currently deprived of sleep, you know that completing this task means a successful future of restful evenings.

 Or will it?
 If you pull an occasional all-nighter, then it might be the case.
-However, if your sleeping habits are comprised of, well, not sleeping, then you could do more harm to yourself and your business.
+However, if your sleeping habits are comprised of not sleeping, you could do more harm to yourself and your business.

 Successful Sleep